Conditions for successful data assimilation: Particle smoothing and variational data assimilation

-which implies that the errors before we collect the data must be smaller than the errors in the data, which is unrealistic.
+The situation is different for other particle smoothers.
+Consider, for example, the SIR-like particle smoother that uses $p(x_0)$ as its importance function.
+This filter produces weights whose negative logarithm is given by \begin{linenomath*} \end{linenomath*} For $n=1$, the variance of these weights depends on the Frobenius norm of the matrix $HA\Sigma_0A^TH^TR^{-1}$, which has the upper bound \begin{linenomath*} \end{linenomath*} If we require that this upper bound is less than $\sqrt{m}$ then we obtain (using $\sqrt{m}\leq||A||_F||A^{-1}||_F$) the condition \begin{linenomath*} \end{linenomath*} which implies that the errors before we collect the data must be smaller than the errors in the data, which is unrealistic.
 In particular, for the simple example considered above we find that $\sigma_0\leq r/\sqrt{m}$.
 We conclude that, as in particle filtering, particle smoothing is possible under realistic conditions only if the importance function is chosen carefully.

 Note that the results we obtained here are different than those we would obtain if would simply put $Q=0$ in the Kalman filter formulas of section~2.
-It is easy to show that for $Q=0$ the steady state covariance matrix converges to the zero matrix.
+It is easy to show that for $Q=0$ the steady state covariance matrix converges to the zero matrix, provided the dynamics are stable.
 What this means is that, with enough data, one can wait for steady state, and then accurately estimate the state at large $n$.
 What we have done in this section is to consider the consequences of having access to only a finite data set, i.e. making predictions before steady state is reached.

 Finally, note that, in contrast to the sequential problem, the minimum variance of the weights of the smoothing problem is zero, whereas particle filters always produce non-zero variance weights.
 This variance is induced by the factorization of the importance function $\pi$, and since this factorization is not required in particle smoothing, this source of variance can disappear (or be reduced) by clever choice of importance functions.
+As indicated in section \ref{sec:OptimalFilter}, the reason for the reduction in variance of the weights is that the data at time $n$ may render the data at time $n-1$ unlikely; the smoother can make use of this information while the filter can not, since it is ``blind'' towards the future.
+However, as the data sets get larger (and one eventually runs out of memory), one will have to assimilate the data in more than one sweep, thus inducing additional variance.
+Ultimately, smoothing as many data sets at a time as feasible can not be a (complete) solution to the data assimilation problem.